 Modern management techniques increasingly integrate data analytics and informatics.
-Some researchers have even argued that intelligent data analytics will profoundly change engineering management practices.
+Some researchers have even argued that intelligent data analytics will profoundly change engineering management practices with its groundbreaking technology concepts.
 For example, data can help engineering managers track the progress of sustainable supply chain management goals.
 Data analytics can also help managers better understand organizational behavior and quickly assess large projects with many moving parts.

 Yet despite the potential of data analysis to enhance engineering projects, management degree programs have been slow to add analytics and informatics coursework to curricula.
-Even programs that include related courses typically do not focus on applying Big Data in engineering or relevant data handling tools and techniques.
+Even programs that include engineering technology and management related courses typically do not focus on applying Big Data in engineering or relevant data handling tools and techniques.

 Study Alongside Other Engineers

 MBA and other graduate programs in management draw applicants from a vast pool of undergraduate majors and career paths.
 However, most Master of Business Administration candidates want to study the “business of business” and entrepreneurship in general terms because they want career versatility.
 Very few MBA candidates — only 10% by some estimations — come from engineering backgrounds, while nearly 50% have business undergraduate degrees.
 Technology-focused engineering management master’s programs meet the needs of engineers committed to advancing in engineering technology.

 There are several reasons engineers benefit from studying alongside other engineers.
 For example, learning with other ambitious engineers helps students build broad networks that lead to future opportunities in industry, research and entrepreneurship.
 Technically focused engineering management master’s programs also allow engineers to collaborate on projects relevant to their careers and share perspectives on emerging trends and technologies.
 Stevens’ students are innovators and often work together on projects with real-world impact.